 The flowers in the Alps are beyond compare.
 It seems that every few days new varieties pop up.
-Early June is a great time to visit to see full meadows of color, and after that, the cows start to eat them, and farmers start to cut the lower fields for hay.
+Early June is a great time to visit to see full meadows of color.
+After that, the cows start to eat them, and farmers start to cut the lower fields for hay.
 But there are tons of different wildflowers to be found at various elevations all throughout the summer.
 Here are some of the common ones we see and their names.

 Common Bird’s-foot Trefoil: Lotus Corniculatus.
 This beautiful yellow flower is ubiquitous and is a member of the pea family.
 Another name for it is Bacon-and-eggs!

 These sweet blue flowers always escape me..that’s right, they are Forget-me-nots: Myosotis alpestris.
 They can be confused with King-of-the-alps which is much rarer.

 Perennial Cornflower: Centaurea montana.
 The juice from the petals of this beautiful flower is a brilliant blue and was used as ink, watercolor, and to dye linen.
 The color is not permanent so it is no longer used as such.
 It is a protected plant.